Research Initiative In Progress 2026

 Despite so many "new" products to clear water and air, why do pollution and excessive carbon production persist?
 The long term consequences of standard practice deliver far more poisons, microfiber, and PM2 than intended.
 There is room for improvement in eco-efficient industrial scale settings.
-But is there a feasible path?
-I say yes.
+But is there a feasible practical and profitable way to bring products to market?

 Fuel savings will pay for itself quickly!